 The Motorsport UK Drift Pro Championship has been created to provide the highest level of competition in Britain.
-It will take place on some of the UK’s best-known race circuits and welcome an exclusive group of 20 drivers who chosen by a selection committee led by Driver Representative, Martin Richards.
+It visits some of the UK’s best-known race circuits and welcomes an exclusive group of 21 drivers who were chosen by a selection committee led by Driver Representative, Martin Richards.

 After reviewing the information below, applications are invited from drivers who would like to be considered for selection.
 Please apply via email here

-2021 will see three events take place at Brands Hatch, Donington Park and Snetterton, as per the published calendar.
-Each event will have a set timetable, specific course layout and a series of challenges to provide an exciting and rewarding experience that will appeal to drivers and spectators.
+2021 comprises three events taking place at Brands Hatch, Donington Park and Snetterton, as per the published calendar.
+Each event has a set timetable, specific course layout and a series of challenges to provide an exciting and rewarding experience that will appeal to drivers and spectators.
 Each Championship round takes place during a Time Attack event weekend that hosts a major car show and saloon car racing.
-This all-day track action guarentees a large and enthusiastic crowd at every event.
+This all-day track action guarantees a large and enthusiastic crowd at every event.

 The locations of the Drift coourse at each venue are shown in these maps.

 All activities take place on the main circuit.
 Whilst full details of the specific layouts will be provided in advance of each event, each will consist of three main stages of competition: